-Both models have the new Compur shutter with selftiming device, allowing the photographer approximately 12 seconds to get into his own picture, before the exposure.
-In addition to the brilliant view finder, these cameras have an

-Ikonometer which permits the photographer to observe his pictures full size from eye level position.
+Both models have the new Compur shutter with selftiming device, allowing the photographer approximately 12 seconds to get into his own picture.
+In addition to the brilliant view finder, these cameras have an Ikonometer which permits the photographer to observe his pictures full size from eye level position.